Blood-Based Context

 Results should be interpreted within the full clinical context.

-The onboarding process is designed to help clinics move from registration to ordering with minimal disruption.
+The onboarding process moves clinics from registration to ordering with minimal disruption.

 Complete the registration form to begin the onboarding process for your practice.